PitonCMS/Session/README.md

 Option|Default|Description
 ---|:---:|---
-cookieName | 'sessionCookie' | Your session cookie name. tableName|'session'|Name of the MySQL table that stores your sessions. secondsUntilExpiration|7200|How long before the session expires in seconds. renewalTime|300|How long before the session key is regenerated in seconds.
+cookieName | 'sessionCookie' | Your session cookie name. domain | '' | Your primary domain name.
+If not provided the browser will set tableName|'session'|Name of the MySQL table that stores your sessions. secondsUntilExpiration|7200|How long before the session expires in seconds. renewalTime|300|How long before the session key is regenerated in seconds.